 The agency has not currently imposed any special testing regulations or requirements as a result of COVID-19.
 Testing centers must follow all applicable local and state laws and allow for social distancing in testing facilities.
 In fact, TREC has loosened many of the requirements to make it easier for real estate professionals to obtain and renew their licenses during these unusual times.

 Please check with your testing facility for additional safety requirements.
-For example, some testing centers may require face masks during testing.
 Online courses and testing may be a better solution for completing testing during the COVID-19 pandemic.

 The TREC offices are currently closed to in-person visits, but employees continue to work from home and can be reached via phone or email.
-Many of the TREC resources are still available online, including license holders look up, renewal CE information, and application trackers.
-The agency notes that the most efficient to submit documentation is through digital methods, such as email.
-Mailing documents may result in longer process times.
+Many of the TREC resources are still available online, including license holders look up, renewal CE information and application trackers.
+The agency notes that the most efficient way to submit documentation is through digital methods using the My License Services portal.

 Interested in taking the test to get your Texas real estate license?
 Sign up for a TREC-approved online real estate course today.
 Real estate courses and testing are available online.